williamDalston/schrodingers-cat-website/content/articles/qc-experiment-001.md

 - Enable new technologies (quantum consciousness interfaces)
 - Answer fundamental questions about existence and experience

-If it's not quantum, we'll know to focus elsewhere—on neural networks, classical computation, or entirely different approaches.
+If it's not quantum, we'll know to focus elsewhere on neural networks, classical computation, or entirely different approaches.

 Either way, experiments will guide us.
 The era of untestable speculation is ending.
 The era of quantum consciousness experiments is beginning.